insected/bobbae_gcp-wiki/Kubernetes-and-VMs.md

 [KubeVirt](  https://kubevirt.io/ ) technology addresses the needs of development teams that have adopted or want to adopt Kubernetes but possess existing Virtual Machine-based workloads that cannot be easily containerized.

-KubeVirt allows developers build, modify, and deploy applications residing in both Application Containers as well as Virtual Machines in a common, shared environment.

 ### Harvester